eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/how_to_build.md

 ## Overview

-This guide aims to assist developers build the iOS application.
+This guide aims to assist developers to build the iOS application.

 # Setup Apps